About us

 As well as directly benefiting employers, we improve confidence and outcomes across the sector.
 Providers can be confident their programmes are relevant to employers and endorsed by industry.
 Learners can be confident their qualifications will meet employers’ expectations and national industry standards.

 Kia tu tangata ai tātou, puta noa I te ao.
-(We will stand with confidence and competence anywhere in the world).

 The industries we represent

 Hanga-Aro-Rau (Manufacturing, Engineering and Logistics) Workforce Development Council represents industries including Manufacturing, Processing, Extractives and Drilling, Transport (including heavy and commercial), Postal, Warehousing and related engineering.
+Read more about our industries here.

 Industry Stakeholder Group

-The members of the industry stakeholder group must represent a broad range and diversity of views across the specified industries.
+The members of the industry stakeholder group represent a broad range and diversity of views across the specified industries.

 What we do